Tuna Steak Salad Recipe

 - 2 tablespoons minced chives

 - In a large resealable plastic bag, combine 3 tablespoons oil, 1 tablespoon shallots, 1/4 teaspoon salt and 1/8 teaspoon pepper.
-Cut tuna steaks into quarters; add to bag.
+Add tuna steaks.
 Seal and turn to coat; marinate for 10 minutes.

 - Meanwhile, for dressing, combine the vinegar, mustard, sugar, and remaining shallots, salt and pepper in a small bowl; slowly whisk in remaining oil.
 Set aside.